 September , 2010

 With the increase in available technology, interest in recovering the rumored treasure of the RMS Republic has grown.
-Global crews and equipment were mobilized to Groton, CT for an exploratory condition survey of the vessel.
-The gear was set up onboard the University of Connecticut (UConn) research vessel CONNECTICUT.
-After 13 hours and 118 miles of sailing, the research vessel established dynamic position above the wreck of the RMS REPUBLIC.
+Global crews and equipment were contracted and mobilized to Groton, CT for an exploratory condition survey of the vessel.
+The gear was set up onboard the University of Connecticut’s research vessel, Connecticut.
+After 13 hours and 118 miles of sailing, the research vessel established dynamic position above the wreck of the RMS Republic.
 Global’s ROV team deployed the Stingray ROV and conducted a video and sector scan survey of portions of the wreck.
-The results of the ROV survey, combined with other side scan and multibeam sonar surveys conducted, will be used to formulate a plan to access the vessel.
+The results of the ROV survey, combined with other side scan and multibeam sonar surveys conducted, were used by the client to formulate a plan to access the vessel.